 The President of the General Assembly and President of the Security Council informed Member States that they have decided to appoint H.E.
 Mr. Craig John Hawke, Permanent Representative of New Zealand, and H.E.
 Ms. Inga Rhonda King, Permanent Representative of Saint Vincent and the Grenadines, to cofacilitate the intergovernmental consultations during the formal phase of the review process.

 About the 2020 Report of the Secretary-General on Peacebuilding and Sustaining Peace

-The 2020 Report of the Secretary-General on Peacebuilding and Sustaining Peace will be the principal input into the 2020 Review of the UN Peacebuilding Architecture.
-The entire UN system has been engaged for the report as it is being prepared by a core group of UN entities (DPPA/PBSO, DPPA/PMD, DPO/DPET, DCO, UNDP, UN Women, OHCHR) and will be consulted widely throughout the system (including through the Peacebuilding Contact Group and Peacebuilding Strategy Group).
+The 2020 Report of the Secretary-General on Peacebuilding and Sustaining Peace (A/74/976-S/2020/773) is the principal input into the 2020 Review of the UN Peacebuilding Architecture.
+The entire UN system has been engaged for in preparation of the Report, led by a core group of UN entities (DPPA/PBSO, DPPA/PMD, DPO/DPET, DPO/OROLSI, DCO, OHCHR, UNDP, UN Women) and it was consulted widely throughout the system (including through the Peacebuilding Contact Group and Peacebuilding Strategy Group).

-UN thematic papers on various aspects of peacebuilding and sustaining peace have been received from across the UN system.
+UN thematic papers on various aspects of peacebuilding and sustaining peace were received from across the UN system.
 Many entities also provided evaluation materials to ensure a focus on results and impact in the field.
-Field inputs are also being gathered.
+Extensive field inputs were also gathered.